TernaryFortress/Security-Checklist/Linux/README.md

 To that end, we have chosen to recommend Ubuntu: https://releases.ubuntu.com/

+Most users will want the latest Long-Term Support (LTS) version, which usually lasts for ~5 years.
+Ubuntu Pro is free for the first 5 devices.

 You don't need to understand the entirety of the domain knowledge list initially, but it's a useful cheat-sheet when you run into the vocabulary later and are trying to figure out what everything actually means.

 ## Domain Knowledge